Why screens at night feel different (and what your eye is doing)

 Walk into any optical shop and someone will offer to sell you blue-light-blocking lenses with a story about retinal damage and screen-induced strain.
 The story is partly true and partly oversold.
 Two pieces have to be separated.

 The mechanism is real.
-A specialised class of retinal ganglion cells — intrinsically photosensitive retinal ganglion cells (ipRGCs) — contain a pigment called melanopsin, most sensitive to short-wavelength light near 480 nm.
-These cells project to the suprachiasmatic nucleus, the brain's master circadian clock.
-Bright short-wavelength light in the evening signals "daytime," suppresses melatonin, delays sleep onset, and shifts the circadian phase later.
+A specialised class of retinal ganglion cells — intrinsically photosensitive retinal ganglion cells (ipRGCs, cells at the back of the eye that respond to light directly rather than relaying signals from the rods and cones) — contain a pigment called melanopsin, most sensitive to short-wavelength light around 480 nm.
+These cells project to the suprachiasmatic nucleus, the brain's master circadian clock.1 Bright short-wavelength light in the evening signals "daytime," suppresses melatonin, delays sleep onset, and shifts the circadian phase later.
 Well-established circadian biology.

 The consumer-device claim is more mixed.
 Chang, Aeschbach, Duffy and Czeisler's 2015 study in PNAS compared four hours of pre-bedtime reading on a light-emitting iPad against the same time on paper under dim light, across five evenings.
-The iPad condition suppressed evening melatonin by about 55%, delayed dim-light melatonin onset by more than 1.5 hours, reduced REM sleep, and left subjects sleepier the next morning.
-The effect on circadian timing is real and measurable — but the iPad was held close to the face for four hours, a stronger exposure than a five-minute lock-screen check.
+The iPad condition suppressed evening melatonin by about 55%, delayed dim-light melatonin onset (the evening rise in melatonin that marks the body clock's "night start") by more than 1.5 hours, reduced REM sleep, and left subjects sleepier the next morning.2 The effect on circadian timing is real and measurable — but the iPad was held close to the face for four hours, a stronger exposure than a five-minute lock-screen check.

-Lawrenson, Hull and Downie's 2017 systematic review in Ophthalmic and Physiological Optics reviewed the published evidence on blue-light-blocking spectacle lenses for visual performance, macular health, and sleep-wake cycle outcomes — and concluded the evidence base is sparse and inconclusive on all three.
-The mechanism (ipRGC → melatonin) is real; the consumer-product claim (these glasses fix your sleep / save your retina) is not well supported.
+Lawrenson, Hull and Downie's 2017 systematic review in Ophthalmic and Physiological Optics reviewed the published evidence on blue-light-blocking spectacle lenses for visual performance, macular health, and sleep-wake cycle outcomes — and, with only three small trials meeting inclusion criteria, concluded there was a lack of high-quality evidence on all three.4 A larger 2023 Cochrane review of 17 trials reached a similar conclusion: blue-light-filtering lenses may not reduce eye strain with computer use (low-certainty evidence), probably make little or no difference to visual acuity, and left effects on sleep quality indeterminate, with no randomised evidence on macular protection.5 The mechanism (ipRGC → melatonin) is real; the consumer-product claim (these glasses fix your sleep / save your retina) is not well supported.
 Night-shift filters on your phone shift the screen's spectrum away from short wavelengths, which is mechanistically aligned with reducing ipRGC drive — but published evidence that this translates into meaningfully better sleep for the average user is thin.

 The cleanest framing: if you want to defend your sleep, lower the brightness, put the screen away an hour before bed, and use a warm filter for the time you do use it.
 Brightness is the biggest lever; the spectral shift is plausibly a smaller, secondary help.